 Procedure

 A few days before the start of the activities, a briefing session (Week 0) was held on campus with all participants.
-During the briefing, participants completed five assessments: NEO-FFI (personal trait), GQ6 (feeling of gratitude), SWLS (feeling of happiness), POMS 2 (positive mood) and AMS (academic motivation).
+During the briefing, participants completed five assessments: NEO-FFI (personal trait), GQ6 (feeling of gratitude), SWLS (feeling of happiness), POMS 2 (positive mood), and AMS (academic motivation).

-Participants were then randomly divided into two groups; participants were not informed about the existence of different groups (sets of activities).
-Participants in the first group (gratitude group) were requested to write a “gratitude journal”, i.e., a record of things that they made them feel grateful for on that day.
-Participants in the second group (control group) were asked to work on a “positive journal” by writing about things that helped them feel more positive during that day, with no specific mention to the emotion of gratitude.
+The participants were then randomly divided into two groups.
+They were not informed about the existence of different groups (sets of activities).
+Participants in the first group (the gratitude group) were requested to write each day in a gratitude journal, i.e., a record of things that they made them feel grateful for on that day.
+Participants in the second group (the control group) were asked to write daily in a positive journal, by writing about things that helped them feel more positive during the given day, with no specific mention to the emotion of gratitude.

-From them on, all interaction with and the activities performed by the students was based on the online system provided by the university or using social networking services.
-All participants were Japanese native speakers but they were required to perform the journaling activity in English, as part of the pre-college preparatory activities.
-Participants submitted the journals electronically on a weekly basis.
+From them on, all interaction with and the activities performed by the students were performed using the online system provided by the university or using social networking services.
+All the participants were Japanese native speakers but they were required to perform the journaling activity in English, as part of pre-college preparatory activities.
+The participants submitted the journals electronically on a weekly basis.
 No further constraints were imposed regarding the contents or length of their responses.
 The submissions were checked every week, and students who did not submit their entries were individually prompted online to increase the submission rate as much as possible.
 Participants were also requested to complete the items of the following assessments once a week, after the submission of their journal assignments (Weeks 1 to 9): GQ6, SWLS, POMS 2, and AMS.

-Participants were asked to continue working on their diaries for 9 weeks (from the end of December 2018 to March 2019).
-Participants were ensured that all data would be kept confidential and only used in anonymized form for the purposes of scientific research.
-There was no financial compensation involved.
+The participants were asked to continue working on their diaries for nine weeks (from the end of December 2018 to March 2019).
+They were assured that all data would be kept confidential and only used in anonymized form for the purposes of scientific research.
+There was no financial compensation included in the study.

 Materials